gqgs/GoZeroNet/README.md

 # GoZeroNet
 Go implementation of the [ZeroNet](http://zeronet.io/) network.

-This aims to be compatible with the the _core_ of the [original](https://github.com/HelloZeroNet/ZeroNet) Python implementation.
+This aims to be as compatible with the the _core_ of the [original](https://github.com/HelloZeroNet/ZeroNet) Python implementation with the exception of some minor changes.
+These changes are listed bellow.

+- `dbQuery` returns an error if it tries to select multiple columns with the same name.
+This behavior can be disabled by setting `validate_database_queries` to false in `zeronet.toml`.
+- The regular expressions defined in content.json files must be accepted by the [parser used in the Go standard library](https://golang.org/pkg/regexp/).
+That means a number of features are not supported to guarantee a linear time complexity.
+For more details read the [RE2 syntax definition](https://github.com/google/re2/wiki/Syntax).

 ### Status